epfl-ada/ada-2021-project-sate/README.md

-# The World seen by the USA
+# The eternal debate of the gun culture in the USA

 Team name : Sate \
 Team members : Servane Lunven, Estelle Chabanel, Arthur Dietrich, Théo Patron